Introduction

 All theoretical lectures, wet labs, supervision and joint activities will continue to take place physically at Aarhus University Hospital, and the overall theoretical content will remain the same as before.
 Practical training and parts of the theoretical instruction must be carried out in the students' home department.

-All information regarding the theoretical two-year master’s programme in Cardiovascular Technology can be found on the Aarhus University education website .
+All information regarding the theoretical two-year master’s programme in Cardiovascular Technology can be found on the Aarhus University education website.
 Please note that graduates from the theoretical programme are only qualified to work as cardiovascular perfusionist when the programme is supplemented with the required clinical training.

-Instruction and guidelines for the practical education are described in detail in the official logbook, which forms the basis of the training and complies with EBCP standards.
+Instruction and guidelines for the Clinical Specialist Programme are described in detail in the official logbook, which forms the basis of the training and complies with EBCP standards.
 In addition to clinical training in the home department, several formal instructional activities must be completed and approved by the school.
 There are defined requirements regarding training quality and case experience.
 To be become certified as a clinical perfusionist, the logbook must be approved, and the practical examinations must be passed.
 More information is available in the logbook.

 Download logbook